Abhi-pacific/Automated-Quality-Control-and-Sentiment-Tagging-of-News-Data/README.md

 ## Overview

 This project automates quality control, metadata extraction, and sentiment tagging for large-scale, multilingual news and social media datasets provided in Excel format.
 It leverages Python (Pandas, NumPy, Openpyxl) for robust data processing and integrates the open-source Ollama platform (Mistral model) for advanced natural language understanding (NLU) and sentiment analysis.
+Prompt engineering is used to optimize model instructions and improve the accuracy of sentiment and metadata extraction.
 Data is manually downloaded and then processed with this tool, supporting financial and market news analysis.

 ---